IAHispano/Applio-Installer/README.md

 ### Installation

-1. Download the installer package from the [Applio website](https://github.com/IAHispano/Applio-Installer/releases).
+1. Download the installer package from the [last release](https://github.com/IAHispano/Applio-Installer/releases).

 2. Run the installer executable.